Alanaktion/alanaktion.github.io/about-ja.md

 ### Blog

-This blog is built on [Jekyll](http://jekyllrb.com), hosted on [Arch Linux](https://www.archlinux.org), and using a minimal custom theme based on Bootstrap 4.
-I don't update here very often, but it primarily focuses on web development and other technology-related things.
-It also includes most of the posts from all of the previous blogs I've maintained over the years.
+This blog is built on [Jekyll](http://jekyllrb.com), hosted by [GitHub](https://pages.github.com), and using a minimal custom theme I made when I got bored late at night.
+I don't update here very often, but the blog has become a place for me to keep things I use frequently like code cheatsheets, my favorite Sublime Text plugins, and other developer and non-developer things.
+There are also some recipes from when I was in high school, and a few posts from my old, old, old Blogger blog.

 If for some reason you want it, [here's my PGP public key](/pgp.txt).
 The CLI I used to host on my main page is at [/cli](https://phpizza.com/cli/) now.